Anna Brown - Director of Legal Advocacy

 Anna is also Co-Chair of the Equality Campaign and Co-Chair of the Justice Working Group of the Victorian Government LGBTI Taskforce.
 Anna was previously the Co-Convener of the Victorian Gay & Lesbian Rights Lobby, helping to secure the historic apology from Victoria Police for the Tasty raid, adoption equality for same-sex couples and working to stamp out homophobic, biphobic and transphobic harassment through the ground breaking ‘No to Homophobia’ campaign.
 Anna has also served as a board member of the National LGBTI Health Alliance and ILGA Oceania – an organisation working to advance LGBTI rights within the Oceania region.

 In recognition for her contribution to the LGBTI community, Anna was named Victorian GLBTI person of the year in the inaugural GLOBE community awards in November 2014, was a finalist for the Tony Fitzgerald Community Award in the 2014 Australian Human Rights Awards, was a finalist for Victorian Australian of the Year in 2015 and won the Tim McCoy Award in 2015.

-Anna chairs the Victorian Government’s LGBTI Taskforce Justice Working Group and Australians For Equality and is currently on the board of the Victorian Gay & Lesbian Rights Lobby and the National LGBTI Health Alliance.
+Anna’s work at the Centre also includes strategic litigation to advance protester rights and advocacy on police accountability and discrimination law reform.
 Anna previously worked an adviser to the former Victorian Attorney-General and Deputy Premier, the Hon Rob Hulls.
 She has also worked as a Senior Solicitor with the Victorian Government Solicitor’s Office, a Senior Associate with Allens Arthur Robinson and a Federal Court associate.